jcosborn/qex/src/experimental/graph/graph_validation.md

 For the four-dimensional oracle, $L_\mu=2I_\mu$ and
 $V_{local}=16\,VLEN$, so every outer extent is even without capping SIMD width.
-`tgloops`/`tgjac` collect graphs between case frames.
+`tgloops`/`tgjac` run each case in its own frame through `gcTest` and collect between cases.
 All three fixtures restore the caller's raw-allocation GC threshold on exit.

 `RUNJOB` launches ordinary tests.
 An explicit `#RUNCMD $RUN1` selects one rank for a driver that needs it.
-Graph helpers reserve command-line arguments for QEX (`-OPTION:VALUE`) and disable unittest name filtering.
+Graph helpers reserve command-line arguments for QEX (`-OPTION:VALUE`) and disable unittest name filtering; parameterized validation must still report executed cases.
 The generated script aggregates exit failures and returns nonzero if any driver fails.

 ## Graph storage benchmark